Lesley Smith (historian)

-Lesley Smith (M.Univ, M.Phil, FSAs, M.S.M.W) is an English scholar, historian, heritage publicist and actress.
+Lesley Smith (M.Univ, M.Phil, FSAs, M.S.M.W; born 14 June 1957 in London) is an English scholar, historian, heritage publicist and actress.
 She is the curator of Tutbury Castle and is perhaps best known for her performances on stage as historical figures such as Mary, Queen of Scots and Elizabeth I. She has also been featured in a number of television programmes.

 Curator

 Smith is the curator and lessee of Tutbury Castle, a position granted by the Duchy of Lancaster, for which she works as Public Relations Officer.
 Between 2000 (when she took up the position) and 2006, Smith presided over a 12-fold increase in visitor numbers.
 To reward her achievements, in 2006 the University of Derby awarded Smith an honorary master's degree.
 At the conferment of the degree, she was described as "a remarkable social historian of the 16th century who is passionate about and committed to raising public understanding of the subject."